 g) Right to object

-Croatia2go / PRO-AND d.o.o. shall no longer process the personal data in the event of the objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the visitor, or for the establishment, exercise or defence of legal claims.
+Croatia2go / PRO-AND d.o.o. shall no longer process the personal data in the event of the objection unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights, and freedoms of the visitor or for the establishment, exercise or defense of legal claims.

 In order to exercise the right to object, the visitor may contact any employee of Croatia2go / PRO-AND d.o.o..
 In addition, the visitor is free in the context of the use of information society services, and notwithstanding Directive 2002/58/EC, to use his or her right to object by automated means using technical specifications.

 Each visitor shall have the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her, or similarly significantly affects him or her, as long as the decision (1) is not is necessary for entering into, or the performance of, a contract between the visitor and a data controller, or (2) is not authorized by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the visitor’s rights and freedoms and legitimate interests, or (3) is not based on the visitor’s explicit consent.

 If the decision (1) is necessary for entering into, or the performance of, a contract between the visitor and a data controller, or (2) it is based on the visitor’s explicit consent, Croatia2go / PRO-AND d.o.o. shall implement suitable measures to safeguard the visitor’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and contest the decision.